 These days are held throughout the year on the first Thursday of each month, (except Jan and Aug).

 They offer individuals a brief oasis of space in busy lives to reflect upon the spiritual life and to pray in the peace and beauty of Rydal.
 The day will commence with coffee at 9.30am and conclude with tea at 4.00pm.
-The cost per person, including a simple lunch and refreshments, is £25.00.
+The cost per person, including lunch and refreshments, is £25.00.

 Christine Pickering: ‘Praying with our whole selves’

 A day of Maranatha Yoga offering time and space to reconnect with ourselves and with God.
 We will be guided gently through movements, postures and sequences that portray spiritual themes.
 They become the means to explore biblical teachings and to pray in ways that engage body, mind and spirit.
 The purpose is to prepare us for a period of silence together in Christian Meditation (in the tradition of The World Community for Christian Meditation, founded on the teaching of John Main).